Mrutsy/PIERCY/README.md

 # PIERCY
-Deployment of an OpenVPN server with initial setup and convenient management.
+Deployment of an WireGuard server with initial setup and convenient management.